hobzy987/PFMI3DSC-Nextflow/README.md

 ## Quick Start

-- Place your required input data in the `data/` folder.
+- Place your required input data in the `data/` folder.{the cleand file of protein families, mutations and hotspots is uploaded}
 - Run the pipeline using Nextflow.
 - Outputs will appear in the `results/` folder.